-The Company is potentially exposed to financial losses from fraudulent activities related to receipts from counterparties or wholesale markets, or payments made to vendors and suppliers.

-- The Investment Manager maintains and adheres to policies, processes and controls designed to prevent and detect fraud and other irregularities in payment processes - In addition, all of the Company's assets are operational and the majority of payments to service providers are repeat payments flowing from existing contractual arrangements with known counterparties, further mitigating the risk of large one-off payments to unfamiliar parties (such as may exist during the construction phase of an asset's life)

-The Company may not be able to source - funding from suitable debt providers at competitive terms and costs which will introduce uncertainty and potentially higher capital costs for the Company when refinancing existing debt arrangements.
+Risk Impact on Company Mitigant Movement 7.
+Operational fraud The Company is potentially exposed to financial losses from fraudulent activities related to receipts from counterparties or wholesale markets, or payments made to vendors and suppliers.
+The Investment Manager maintains and adheres to policies, processes and controls designed to prevent and detect fraud and other irregularities in payment processes In addition, all of the Company's assets are operational and the majority of payments to service providers are repeat payments flowing from existing contractual arrangements with known counterparties, further mitigating the risk of large one-off payments to unfamiliar parties (such as may exist during the construction phase of an asset's life) 8.
+Access to capital from debt providers and compliance with existing debt and tax equity obligations The Company may not be able to source funding from suitable debt providers at competitive terms and costs which will introduce uncertainty and potentially higher capital costs for the Company when refinancing existing debt arrangements.
 The Company may be exposed to risks from its contractual relationships in relation to tax equity financing with any tax equity partner.

-- Three of the Company's five portfolios have amortising debt facilities Milford, Heelstone and Euryalus.
+Three of the Company's five portfolios have amortising debt facilities - Milford, Heelstone and Euryalus.
 While these facilities were all sized on the basis of the long-term contracted cashflows of each portfolio, these facilities will need to be refinanced between 2026 and 2028.
-Risks relating to future refinancings are reduced by the good operational track record of the Company's portfolio, and conservative gearing across the overall portfolio (both Olympos and Granite portfolios are presently unlevered) - While tax equity financings were raised to support the construction of all five of the Company's portfolios, subsequently tax equity partners for both the Granite and Heelstone portfolios have been fully bought out as expected.
+Risks relating to future refinancings are reduced by the good operational track record of the Company's portfolio, and conservative gearing across the overall portfolio (both Olympos and Granite portfolios are presently unlevered) While tax equity financings were raised to support the construction of all five of the Company's portfolios, subsequently tax equity partners for both the Granite and Heelstone portfolios have been fully bought out as expected.
 As at 31 December 2023, active tax equity investments remain in place for the Olympos, Euryalus and Milford portfolios, with scheduled tax equity buyout dates between 2025 and 2028 respectively.
-The Company continues to carefully monitor compliance for active tax equity financing provisions - The Company renewed the \$40 million USF Avon LLC corporate revolving credit facility in September 2023.
-This facility was fully repaid in June 2023 and remained undrawn as at 31 December 2023 - As part of actively managing the Company's portfolio, the Investment Manager is proactively exploring options to simplify the existing capital structure, including consideration of a potential refinancing of the existing portfolio debt (associated with the Milford, Euryalus, and Heelstone portfolios)
+The Company continues to carefully monitor compliance for active tax equity financing provisions The Company renewed the \$40 million USF Avon LLC corporate revolving credit facility in September 2023.
+This facility was fully repaid in June 2023 and remained undrawn as at 31 December 2023 As part of actively managing the Company's portfolio, the Investment Manager is proactively exploring options to simplify the existing capital structure, including consideration of a potential refinancing of the existing portfolio debt (associated with the Milford, Euryalus, and Heelstone portfolios)